Icon-Newsletter-smaller

 Accepted payment method: Bank transfer

-Mobile banking apps make purchases and bills payment easier.
-But did you know that you can also use them to pay your taxes and other government-related dues?
-This is thanks to BIR-accredited banks such as UnionBank, LANDBANK, and DBP.
+Mobile banking apps make purchases and bill payments easier.
+You can also use them to pay your taxes and other government-related dues.

 📌 LANDBANK Link.BizPortal